dekeh1/CS-443/Syllabus.md

 This course has a prerequisite of MA-150 – Statistics I or MA 302 Probability and Statistics.
 I expect that you are able to be able to apply basic statistics and combinatorics to test case coverage criteria.

 By this point you should have completed MA-220 - Discrete Math I and MA-290 Discrete Math II.
 I expect you to be comfortable with the Discrete Math topics of (and formal notations for) sets, graphs, functions, finite state machines, boolean algebra predicates and clauses, truth tables (including don't-cares), grammars and regular expressions.

+I am also expecting that you have taken CS-348 - Software Process Management.
+I expect you to have some understanding of the phases of the software lifecycle and be comfortable using a version control system.

 ***If you are missing any of this background, you should not take this course.***